Since the Snipping Tool comes preloaded on Windows, it’s understandable to think it could replace Snagit or be “good enough” to get the job done.

 Here at TechSmith, we often hear from people who try out the built-in tool to cut costs, but they soon come to Snagit when they realize how much time and quality they were losing without using it.

-Most people burn too much time trying to explain things (even simple things) at work.
+Most people waste valuable time and energy trying to explain things (even simple things) at work.
 And the Snipping Tool doesn’t help.

 Snagit is much more than just a screenshot tool.
 It’s the perfect solution for anyone who wants to quickly capture a process and create visual how-to guides, tutorials, and documentation.